macollins/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python
-A Cloud Guru - Automating AWS with Python
+Repository for the A Cloud Guru course *Automating AWS with Python*.